rogerfarrell/Notes/inbox/internalized-vs-externalized-config.md

+---
-# Internalized vs externalized config
+title: Internalized vs externalized config
+---

 Configuration files are a form of active externalism.
 There is a trade-off: